 There are many factors to consider when filing for a divorce.
 During such a large life change, it can be difficult to make decisions while trying to manage personal emotions.
 A Bucks County family attorney has the skills you need.
 You can focus on your own personal healing while your attorney works to secure the future you want.
 An experienced lawyer knows how to negotiate and obtain your top goals, whether that is holding on to the marital home or establishing joint custody.

 Do you need someone to explain the pros and cons of different divorce grounds because you are getting ready to end your marriage?
 The family law attorneys at Kardos, Rickles & Hand help to untangle complicated matters and inform you of your options.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.